How Much Does a Roof Wrap Cost?

 Is wrapping a car roof worth it?

 For the price, a roof wrap delivers more visual change per dollar than almost any other single modification.
-A $350 black roof wrap on a white or silver car creates a two-tone look that reads as intentional and premium.
-Make sure you go contrasting — trying to color-match a partial wrap to factory paint rarely works cleanly.
+Make sure you go contrasting.
+Trying to color-match a partial wrap to factory paint rarely works cleanly.

 How long does a roof wrap last?

-Roof wraps using quality cast vinyl last 5 to 7 years, but roof panels do fade faster than door panels because they take direct sun all day.
+Roof wraps using quality cast vinyl last 5 to 7 years.
 Spend the extra $50 to $80 on a premium film like 3M 1080 or Avery SW900 rather than a budget option if longevity matters.

 What is the most popular roof wrap color?